 Alalade, C. B., 2004.
 The economic performance of international oil companies in Nigeria.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: